 At WMed, students have ample opportunities to develop their leadership skills while making a difference.
 Whether you’re interested in being a voice for your peers on Student Council, serving on an institutional standing committee, joining a student interest group to prepare for your future, or building community as a Learning Community Representative, you can find a way to practice your passion at WMed.

-The Student Council represents all medical students, and communicates the needs and opinions of the student body to faculty and administration.
-Each class has its own representation comprised of a president and two representatives.
-These students are responsible for contributing to the development of school policies and administrative matters that affect students throughout their four years.
+The Student Council represents all medical students and communicates the needs and opinions of the student body to faculty and administration.
+Each class has its own representation comprised of four elected members.
+These students are responsible for contributing to the development of school policies and administrative matters that effect students throughout their four years.
 The Student Council also coordinates student activities such as:

 - Specialty Speed Dating